faridashams/digital-writing-folio/final project development.md

 ![mapofstory](https://github.com/user-attachments/assets/84d6beed-65b6-4b41-927c-f9705ebddc12)

 ### Issues I faced while creating the story on Twine:
-1. Files not saving properly and my project not showing up
+1. Files not saving properly and my project not showing up.
+I was saving it on the wrong file in github.
+It was named differently than the folder on my desktop.
 2. The font not working because I was viewing my project through "Test From Here" option.
-3. Having difficulty trying to add a background image to a passage
+3. Having difficulty trying to add a background image to a passage.
+I tried many different codes that kept glitching until finally one of them worked.